atrocore/atropim-docs/en/faq/product-management.md

 Yes, you can remove, add to or adapt information about products, product associations and other product-dependent entities using mass changes.

-## What is Entity?

-An entity is a set of data that can be classified and that has a fixed relationship with other entities.
-An entity thus has clearly identifiable objects or clearly identifiable facts that have comparable properties that characterize this entity.
-Examples of an entity: contacts, products, product attributes, associations, categories, contracts, documents, orders, etc.

-Several data entries can belong to an entity.